hpiedcoq/TPL_Scrape/README.md

 I wrote this script using R and Selenium.
 You need to have the Selenium server working in the background.
+File are downloaded in a subdirectory calle 'files', by year of issue and by language.

 ## Enhancement